jackyzha0/quartz/docs/features/callouts.md

 ```

 > [!warning]
-> Don't forget to parse SVG code for url.
-You can use tools like [this one](https://yoksel.github.io/url-encoder/) F
+> Don't forget to ensure that the SVG is URL encoded before putting it in the CSS.
+You can use tools like [this one](https://yoksel.github.io/url-encoder/)

 ## Showcase